CESNET/simplesamlphp-module-authswitcher/README.md

 When the attribute is not empty, multi-factor authentication is always performed.
 Because it is assumed that the first factor is always password based, when a SP requests `https://refeds.org/profile/sfa` or `PasswordProtectedTransport` specifically, MFA is performed but one of the requested authentication contexts is returned.

 When used with proxy mode, MFA is not forced if it was already done at upstream IdP.

+## Enforce MFA per user per service

+If some user should use MFA for some services, set `mfaEnforceSettings` user attribute to one of the following JSON-encoded object types:

+- `{"all":true}` to force MFA for all services (equivalent to mfaEnforced)
+- `{"include_categories":["category1","category2"]}` to force MFA for all services from the listed categories
+- `{"include_categories":["category1","category2"],"exclude_rps":["entityID1","entityID2"]}` to force MFA for all services from the listed categories except services with entity ID `entityID1` and `entityID2`

+For this to work, you must also fill the `rpCategory` user attribute with the appropriate category.
+If this attribute is empty, the service is assumed to belong to a category named `"other"`.

+By default, entity ID is read from the metadata of the current SP.
+You can override this by specifying the `entityID` config option to either a string (which is used as is) or a callable in the form `function getEntityID($state){return "str";}`.
+See example configs for more.

 ## Add additional attributes when MFA is performed